simplyjanetribe/Advertisement-Addon-for-BookStack/README.md

 # Advertisement-Addon-for-BookStack
 A Simple little addon to add advertisement to your BookStack based website.

-COMING SOON...
-I WILL POST BookStack Reddit when is ready

 Just sharing my little changes to my BookStack

 Download the Zip Folder and import the database ads.sql provided (old Fashion way, i think its faster for me or you can do it the laravel way (I think it takes longer)